mistval/kotoba/README.md

 }
 ```

 Also in the **config** directory, create a file called **api_keys.json**.
 It contains your API keys for external services.
-You can leave the keys blank, but you must create the file as shown below:
+You can leave the keys as empty strings (some features won't work though), but you must create the file as shown below:

 ```json
 {